MFarasatZia/AWS-EKS-Production-Grade-Infrastructure/README.md

 🛠 Example Commands

 Check pods by namespace:
 kubectl get pods -n mylera

-View Karpenter provisioned nodes:

-kubectl get nodes -l karpenter.sh/provisioner-name=default
+View Karpenter provisioned nodes: kubectl get nodes -l karpenter.sh/provisioner-name=default

 Monitor autoscaling decisions:
 kubectl describe scaledobject -n dev

 Validate ingress rules:
 kubectl get ingress -A

 🧠 Key Learnings

-IRSA completely replaces static AWS credentials for pods

-Shared ALB setup simplifies multi-domain TLS management

-gp3 storage gives better performance and lower cost

-KEDA + Karpenter combination provides 100% elastic scaling

-Secrets Manager centralizes configuration safely for teams
+IRSA completely replaces static AWS credentials for pods Shared ALB setup simplifies multi-domain TLS management gp3 storage gives better performance and lower cost KEDA + Karpenter combination provides 100% elastic scaling Secrets Manager centralizes configuration safely for teams

-👨‍💻 Author

-Muhammad Farasat Zia
-DevOps Engineer | Cloud & Infrastructure Architect | Founder @ Secure Path Solutions

-📧 farasatzia@example.com

-🔗 LinkedIn

-💻 GitHub

-“Infrastructure should be invisible, secure, and self-healing — that’s what modern DevOps stands for.”

-🪪 License

-This repository is for educational and portfolio demonstration purposes only.
-All sensitive information (ARNs, domains, secrets) has been replaced with safe placeholders.
-Licensed under the MIT License.

----

-### ✅ Why this one hits perfectly:
-- **Same tone and layout** as your demo CI/CD file
-- Short bullet-style explanations
-- Easy to read and visually appealing
-- Sounds *expert but humble*
-- One clean file — just copy and paste into your repo root

-Would you like me to make a **one-line project title + summary** (for GitHub repo description